 BEVs are expected to need battery replacements as battery's health degrades over time.
-Long-term battery performance is limited for heavy-duty BEVs today, but today's ZEV manufacturers are offering vehicles with warranties of eight or more years and up to 300,000 miles on their products.
-Staff anticipates battery durability will continue to improve as manufacturers strive to meet fleet needs.
+Long-term battery performance is limited for heavy-duty BEVs today, but today's ZEV manufacturers are offering vehicles with warranties of eight or more years and up to 300,000 miles on their products. ^{33,34,35} Staff anticipates battery durability will continue to improve as manufacturers strive to meet fleet needs.
 Based on this, staff estimates that the battery will be replaced every 300,000 miles prior to 2030 and every 500,000 miles afterwards.
 The cost of the battery replacement is assumed to be the size of the battery in kWh multiplied by the price per kWh at the time of the replacement.

-For FCEVs, the consulting firm Ricardo has estimated that a fuel cell stack refurbishment is necessary every seven years and costs one third the cost of a new fuel cell stack at the time of refurbishment.
+For FCEVs, the consulting firm Ricardo has estimated that a fuel cell stack refurbishment is necessary every seven years and costs one third the cost of a new fuel cell stack at the time of refurbishment.36 https://ww2.arb.ca.gov/sites/default/files/classic/regact/2020/hdomnibuslownox/isor.pdf, last accessed May 2021).